afpineda/OpenSourceSimWheelESP32/src/QualityControls/UnitTests/NimBLEimplTest/README.md

 Computer:

 - Windows 10 or later
-- Bluetooth 4.2 or later
+- Bluetooth 4.2 or later (not required in USB implementation)
 - Joystick testing software from Planet's Pointy ( [http://www.planetpointy.co.uk/joystick-test-application/](http://www.planetpointy.co.uk/joystick-test-application/) ) or any other able to display 128 buttons.
 Note that Window's device property page is not suitable for this.
 - SimpleHIDWrite.exe: available at [http://janaxelson.com/hidpage.htm](http://janaxelson.com/hidpage.htm).
 There is a modern clone at [https://github.com/Robmaister/SimplerHidWrite](https://github.com/Robmaister/SimplerHidWrite).

+## Specific notes for USB implementation

+Your DevKit must enter *boot loader* mode in order to upload the test sketch.
+Reset while holding `GPIO #0` to low voltage.
+In LillyGo T-QT, press `reset` button while holding `IO0` button.
+Use this board configuration in Arduino IDE:

+- Board: "ESP32S3 Dev Module (esp32)" (or your actual board brand).
+- USB-Mode: "USB-OTG (TinyUSB)".

+## Specific notes for BLE implementation

+- If the device is paired because of a previous test, unpair it first (delete from the bluetooth control panel).
+- Before pairing, wait for the "Device ready" notification at the serial monitor.
+- Will show as "NimBLEimplTest", "ESPBLEimplTest" (depending on which implementation is being tested).

 ## Procedure and expected output

-_Notes_:

-- Ignore this output message while running this test: `(Waiting for connection)`
+- Ignore this output message while running this test: `(Waiting for connection)`.
-- At pairing, wait for the "Device ready" notification.
-- If the device is paired because of a previous test, unpair it first (delete from the bluetooth control panel).
-Will show as "SimWheelTest".

 ### Auto power off

+Not applicable to USB implementation.

 1. Reset
 2. Output must match: